 Las Cruces, New Mexico is an outdoor enthusiast’s dream town.
-Walkers, runners, hikers, mountain bikers, motorized bikers, fishers, boaters, and hunters all take advantage of Las Cruces’ moderate climate and enchanted Chihuahuan Desert setting.
+Walkers, runners, hikers, mountain bikers and many other outdoor enthusiasts all take advantage of Las Cruces’ moderate climate and enchanted Chihuahuan Desert setting.
 The surrounding area are home to over 40 designated Las Cruces hiking trails and 100s of alternate routes.
 Whether you’re a hiking novice or a veteran, you will find hiking trails that fit your skill level.
 If you are looking to connect with others who have a similar passion for hiking, you’ve come to the right place.
 Click below for info on some of the most popular trails in the area.

 Picacho Peak is located adjacent to Picacho Mountain, so it is an extended “backyard” for residents.
 This 13,000 acre recreation area is deed restricted, so residents will continue to enjoy this amazing natural amenity at their back door for generations to come.Experience the Southwest and the Chihuahua Desert like never before at the Picacho Peak Recreation Area in Las Cruces, New Mexico.

 The Picacho Peak summit climbs to 4,959 feet above sea level and provides stunning views of Southern New Mexico.
 It is a great hike and takes approximately 45 minutes to ascend and 30 minutes to descend.
 The peak is over 9 million years old, even older than the Organ Mountains that tower to the east.
 Contrary to popular belief, Picacho Peak was never an active volcano.
 It was formed from flow-banded rhyolite which gives many of the canyons and arroyos a distinctive blue color.
 Making its place in history, Picacho Peak was a major landmark on the Butterfield Trail and was part of the Gadsden Purchase in 1854.